johnnymetz/johnny-metz-blog/content/posts/next-js-dockerfile.md

 ## Build the Docker image

 Multi-stage builds allow us to create different images using the same `Dockerfile`.
-We can build both our production and development images using the following `docker-compose.yaml`:
+We can build both our production and development images using the following `docker-compose.yaml` configuration:

 ```yaml
 services: